 Operational Updates and Current Status of Programs

-Senior Services’ Shorefair and Melrose locations remain closed to the public.
-Staff is working remotely, and we continue to maintain limited on-site hours throughout the week for them to complete in-person work as needed.
+Senior Services’ Shorefair and Melrose (Williams Center) locations remain closed to the public and visitors without a prior appointment.
+Staff is working remotely, and we continue to maintain regular on-site hours throughout the week for them to complete in-person work as needed.
 If you are trying to reach a staff person at our agency the best way is through email or by leaving a message through their direct line or with our front desk.
 Messages are checked and responded to regularly throughout each business day.

 Volunteer Recruitment Update